 6 – Earth Science

-Rocks, Fossils, Cycles, Space and Environmentalism.
+Rocks, Fossils, Cycles, Space, and Environmentalism.
 Earth Science focuses on teaching the basics of Earth’s systems and history.
-Intended for 6th graders, this course is a great introduction to middle level science standards and expectations.
+Intended for 6th graders, this course is a great introduction to middle-level science standards and expectations.

 7 – Life Science

 The world is filled with living things big and small!
 But how do all these living things interact?
 How can they exist?
 What happened to the dinosaurs?
 Why am I tired all the time?
-Intended for 7th graders, this course covers the basics of the life sciences, from zoology to botany and even a little parasitology; amongst much more.
+Intended for 7th graders, this course covers the basics of the life sciences, from zoology to botany and even a little parasitology, amongst much more.

-8 – Physics
+8 – Physical Science

 9 – Biology